 To ensure that the test is most effective, it’s usually recommended that:

-Your doctor will also inform you about any prior preparations required for a Pap smear examination.
+Your doctor will also inform you about prior preparations for a Pap smear examination.

 Who performs a Pap smear?

-Pap smears are usually done by a nurse or doctor.
-In an OT&P clinic, this procedure is performed by our gynaecologists and family doctors.
+Pap smears are usually performed by a nurse or doctor.
+In an OT&P clinic, however, our gynaecologists and family doctors perform this procedure.

 How long does a Pap smear take?